awxlong/HistoMIL/README.md

 ## Usage

-All of the examples for using HistoMIL are included in the Notebooks folder.
+All of the examples for using HistoMIL are included in the Notebooks/Tutorial/ directory.
 You can open and run these Jupyter notebooks to see how to use HistoMIL for different histopathology tasks.

 ## Contributing